Jinyou-L/paper-reading-assistant/README.md

 ### 2. Page-Level Retrieval Metrics

-I also added page-level retrieval metrics using manually labeled gold evidence pages.
+I also evaluated page-level retrieval quality using manually labeled gold evidence pages.

 For the 20 answerable questions: